WINFOOZ CANADA INC. ARBITRATION POLICY

 In the event of a cancelled sale through Arbitration, the Vehicle must be returned to the Seller in the same or better condition than when it was sold.
 Additional damage incurred on the Vehicle in the Buyer’s care may result in Buyer’s loss of right to cancel or financial compensation from the Buyer to the Seller.
 Winfooz Canada Inc. will make the final decision in such cases.

-On completion of Arbitration, the party at fault will be responsible for Arbitration inspection fees (if applicable) and the transport fee (if qualified).
+On completion of Arbitration, the party at fault will be responsible for Arbitration inspection fees (if applicable) and the transport fee (if qualified with proper documentation).
 Where the Seller is at fault, inspection and transport costs must be paid directly to the Buyer.
 Failure to make such payment may result in loss of auction privileges.
 Sellers with multiple recurring arbitrations may be subject to a fee of $200 per valid Arbitration and will be invoiced directly by Winfooz Canada Inc.

 a) No action or legal proceedings will be commenced or prosecuted by the Buyer or the Seller against the other concerning: i.
 Any matter that is or was the subject of Arbitration unless to enforce the terms or conditions of the Arbitrator’s decision; or ii.
 Any matter for which Arbitration is not available under the Terms and Conditions unless Arbitration is not available because and only because the time limit for submitting the matter to Arbitration including any extension of the time period has expired.